GottaGetSwifty/SwiftyIB/README.md

 echo "Generator already built. and updated" fi

-# This should be the only line that runs every time.
+# This is the line that actually generates the files.
 ./$generator_file_path -s $IB_search_directory -o $IB_files_export_path
 ```

- After the first build, simply add the files to your project located in the `IB_files_export_path`.
-Subsequent builds should update the files automatically.
+ After the first build, simply add the files/folders to your project located in the `IB_files_export_path`.
+Subsequent builds should update the files automatically and automatically update the generater if the SwiftyIB project has been updated with a new version.

 Anecdotally the generation is pretty fast. (~20 milliseconds for a simple storyboard on a 3 year old MBP).
-The goal is to keep it fast enough to run during every build.
+The goal is to keep this fast enough to run during every build, which is why an executable is used.

 ## Nerdy details / what's actually generated